Additional Support Services

 - Dissertation support: I can proofread your dissertation and check your bibliography and footnotes.

-- Borrowing: Should you need particular items from the library I can retrieve them for you and have them ready for you to collect.
+- Borrowing: Should you be unable to fetch items physically from the library, I can retrieve them for you and have them ready for you to collect.